The 3 Best Stretches for Martial Arts

 Stretching is essential in any athletic endeavor, but in martial arts it becomes vitally important because of the extreme range of motion required for many of the kicks.
 The explosive nature of martial arts also requires flexible muscles and joints.

-Below are 3 very beneficial stretches for martial arts; obviously there are a lot more, but these are a great place to start.
+Below are 3 of the best stretches for martial arts; obviously there are a lot more, but these are a great place to start.
 Please make special note of the instructions with each stretch, and if you currently have any chronic or recurring muscle or joint pain please take extra care when performing the stretches below, or consult with your physician or physical therapist before performing any of the following stretches.